Vittorio Grilli: Minister of Economy and Finances

+Other activities

+Grilli has been a member of the European Group of the Trilateral Commission since June 2022.

 Recognition

 Grilli was awarded the Gold Medal of Bocconi University (1981), the Saint Vincent Prize for Economics (1992), the Tarantelli Prize for the best economic idea (2004), the 2005 Bocconi Prize, and the Guido Carli Prize for the best new financial initiative - Fund for SMEs (2010).
 In 2011, he was also awarded Grand Cross Knight (Cavaliere di Gran Croce).

 Personal life

 Grilli's first spouse, Lisa Lowestein, is an art expert.
 It was rumoured that she was hired by the Finmeccanica group as a consultant in September 2012.
 However, the firm denied the reports.